Elmo, Missouri

 Elmo is a city in Nodaway County, Missouri, United States.
 The population was 114 at the 2020 Census.

 History

-Elmo, first called Ebbony, was platted in 1879, when the railroad was extended to that point.
+Elmo, first called Ebbony, was platted in 1879, when the Wabash Railroad was extended to that point.
 The community most likely was named after the novel St. Elmo.
 A post office called Elmo has been in operation since 1886.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.23 sqmi, all land.
 Elmo is about five miles west of Clearmont, four miles south of the Iowa border, and about eleven mile east of Westboro in Atchison County.
 Mill Creek flows past Elmo to its southwest; Jerry Creek and Moss Branch pass by Elmo, to the north and the south respectively, and join Mill Creek nearby Elmo.